This Udon noodle stir fry is packed with flavor and makes an easy weeknight meal. Add chicken, shrimp, or tofu for a protein punch.

 8 oz shiitake mushrooms, stems removed, caps sliced

-1 bunch green onions, trimmed, chopped, white separated from green
+1 bunch green onions, trimmed, chopped, white onion separated from green

 6 cloves garlic, chopped